5 Mistakes That Can Sink Your Self Assessment Tax Return

 5. Forgetting to confirm your accountant is filing it

-Support packages from Bright Ideas are tooled for the modern self-employed worker.
+Accountancy packages from Bright Ideas are tooled for the modern self-employed worker.
 We can complete and assess a Self Assessment on your behalf, as long as you’ve signed a 64-8 form, which gives us the authority to submit it.
 Plenty of freelancers and contractors are caught out by this every year.
 It’s a critical, oft-ignored part of the process, and it should be completed/returned in advance of us making the Self Assessment return.

 Now you’re aware of what not to do, there’s a clear route forward, free of the blunders that bog other people down for January 31st.
-Call us for an expert eye on your Self Assessment tax return today.
+Contact us for an expert eye on your Self Assessment tax return today.